Skilvingr/bd_prochot_disable_module/README.md

 # bd_prochot_disable_module
-A simple module for the Linux kernel which disables the BD_PROCHOT functionality
+A simple module for the Linux kernel which turns off Intel's BD_PROCHOT.

 <b>The commands below must be executed as root</b>
 <br/>